paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

   (B) each crop year thereafter until another election change is made under that paragraph.

+**(i) Higher of price loss coverage payments and agriculture risk coverage payments** For the 2025 crop year, the Secretary shall, on a covered commodity-by-covered commodity basis, make the higher of price loss coverage payments under [section 9016 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9016) and agriculture risk coverage county coverage payments under [section 9017 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9017) to the producers on a farm for the payment acres for each covered commodity on the farm.

 ### Statutory Notes

 #### Codification
 Provisions of law applicable to a covered commodity for the 2023 crop year pursuant to title I of Pub.
 L. 113–79 applicable to the 2024 crop year for that covered commodity, see section 102(c)(1) of Pub.
 L. 118–22, set out in an Extension of Agricultural Programs note under [section 9001 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001).

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–21, § 10303(a)(1), substituted “2031” for “2023” in introductory provisions.

+Subsec. (c).
+Pub.
+L. 119–21, § 10303(a)(2)(A), in introductory provisions, substituted “crop year,” for “crop year or” and inserted “or the 2026 crop year,” after “2019 crop year,”.

+Subsec. (c)(1).
+Pub.
+L. 119–21, § 10303(a)(2)(B), substituted “crop year,” for “crop year or” and inserted “or the 2026 crop year,” after “2019 crop year,”.

+Subsec. (c)(2)(C).
+Pub.
+L. 119–21, § 10303(a)(2)(C), added subpar.
+(C).

+Subsec. (i).
+Pub.
+L. 119–21, § 10303(a)(3), added subsec. (i).

 2018—Subsec. (a).
 Pub.
 L. 115–334, § 1105(1), substituted “For the 2014 through 2018 crop years (except as provided in subsection (g)) and for the 2019 through 2023 crop years (subject to subsection (h))” for “Except as provided in subsection (g), for the 2014 through 2018 crop years” in introductory provisions.

 Pub.
 L. 115–123, § 60101(a)(7)(A), substituted “Except as provided in subsection (g), for” for “For” in introductory provisions.